lbryio/hub/scribe/schema/README.md

 Schema
 =====

 Those files are generated from the [types repo](https://github.com/lbryio/types).
-If you are modifying/adding a new type, make sure it is cloned in the same root folder as the SDK repo, like:
+If you are modifying/adding a new type, make sure it is cloned in the same root folder as the scribe repo, like:

 ```
 repos/
-    - lbry-sdk/
+    - scribe/
     - types/
 ```